hide-wq/furima-38120/README.md

 ### Association

-- has_many :users
+- belongs_to :users
 - belongs_to :items
-- belongs_to :addresses
+- has_one :destinations